TonyWalsworth/Run-Analysis/README.md

 evoke the run_analysis() function.
 Example: myData<-run_analysis()

-The entire process is goverened by one function - a detailed description is given in codebook.md
+The entire process is governed by one function - a detailed description is given in codebook.md